Stillbirth Compensation Claims and Neonatal Death

-An Inquest is a public inquiry into the circumstances surrounding a death and the main purpose is to establish who the deceased was, how they died, where and when.
+An Inquest is a public inquiry into the circumstances surrounding a death, and the main purpose is to establish who the deceased was, how they died, where and when.

 An Inquest establishes sufficient details to enable the death to be registered.
 A Coroner has the power to ask questions of key witnesses, such as hospital staff, and may allow interested parties, such as relatives or their lawyers, to also ask questions.

-An Inquest is not intended to be an inquiry into who was to blame for the death but during the Coroner’s investigation and the Inquest, important information is likely to come to light that will assist in proving whether a failure of care contributed towards the death.
+An Inquest is not intended to be an inquiry into who was to blame for the death, but during the Coroner’s investigation and the Inquest, important information is likely to come to light that will assist in proving whether a failure of care contributed towards the death.

-In addition to pursuing a claim for compensation after stillbirth, IBB have an experienced team of lawyers and advocates who will be able to provide you with advice during the Coroner’s investigation into the death and legal representation at the Inquest.
+In addition to pursuing a claim for compensation after stillbirth, IBB has an experienced team of lawyers and advocates who will be able to provide you with advice during the Coroner’s investigation into the death and legal representation at the Inquest.

 How good are IBB Law?